ash-res/focused-MR/README.md

 # focused-MR

-"Selection of invalid instruments can improve estimation in Mendelian randomization"
+"Selecting invalid instruments to improve Mendelian randomization with two-sample summary data"
 by Ashish Patel, Francis J. DiTraglia, Verena Zuber, and Stephen Burgess

-* load R code to run the method: source(focused_mr.R)
+* load R code to run the method: source(focusedMR.R)

-* includes R scripts to run the data examples used in the paper (see vitD_CHD.R, vitD_MS.R, SBP_CHD.R, SBP_AD.R)
+* includes R script (vitaminD.R) to run the vitamin D data example from the paper